 Kyler graduated from Brock University with an Honours degree in Kinesiology and then completed his Masters in Physiotherapy at Western University.
 He has received his diploma of Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopaedic Division.

 Kyler has completed additional courses in concussion rehabilitation, acupuncture, integrated dry Needling, Mulligan mobilizations and rehabilitation of golf-related injuries.
 Kyler is TPI Certified and Certified in dry needling.
 While he enjoys treating a variety of injuries and conditions, he has special interests in injuries associated with running, cycling and other endurance sports.

 Kyler is an avid cyclist, and also enjoys golf, running, and rowing.

 Amy has been a registered massage therapist for over ten years.
-She is a graduate from the D’Arcy Lane College of Massage Therapy in London, Ontario.
+She is a graduate of the D’Arcy Lane College of Massage Therapy in London, Ontario.
 She obtained her registration with the College of Massage Therapists of Ontario in 2006 and is a member of the Registered Massage Therapists’ Association of Ontario.
-She continued her education to become Certified in Acupuncture, cupping, and is a Registered Reflexology Practitioner.
+She continued her education to become certified in Acupuncture, cupping and is a Registered Reflexology Practitioner.

 As a Registered Massage Therapist, Amy specializes in therapeutic massage and pain management.
-She ensures that her clients receive the most benefit from their treatments by creating individual treatment plans and empowering them to take control of their own health and well-being.
+She ensures that her clients receive the most benefit from their treatments by creating individualized treatment plans and empowering them to take control of their own health and well-being.

 Amy has become renowned for the quality of treatment she provides and has proven herself in the community as a reputable leader in her field.
 Amy has volunteered on various medical teams for curling events, including Masters of Curling and Road to the Roar.
 For five years, she also volunteered her time with the Wilfred Laurier Curling Team.